canonical/Ubuntu-Sans-fonts/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- uni1F88.alt
-	- Parenright
-	- uni20B8
 	- Questiondown
+	- uni1F8D.alt
+	- uni1F9A.alt
+	- Guillemotleft
-	- Endash
+	- Exclamdown
-	- uni1FBC.alt
+	- uni1F9B.alt
 	- uni1FAF.alt
-	- uni1F8D.alt
 	- uni1F99.alt
+	- Emdash
-	- uni1FAE.alt
+	- Guillemotright
 	- And 40 more.

 Use -F or --full-lists to disable shortening of long lists.